m-zakrzewska/projects/README.md

 This repository shows a few projects I made to show (more or less) what I know.

-It is split in 3 "libraries":
+It is split in 3 folders:
 * Python,
 * R,
 * PowerBI.